DataDog/hiring-engineers/answers.md

 ## What else would you visualize?

-As a DevOps Engineer, you can imagine everything I would visualize. (and I'm going to.)

 One of the pleasures of working with Datadog is the ability to communicate visually.
-I would love to integrate Datadog to Hospitals (display wait time dashboards, emergency broadcasting messages, number of incidents today, specific related illnesses), Airports (display wait time for flights, number of delayed outgoing flights, security check processes in tables with estimated processing times) and Retail Businesses (how much did we make today in sales? any reocurring customers? what were my numbers exactly a year ago).
+As a DevOps Engineer, you should know I would visualize everything I can if I have the time...(and I'm going to try)

+If I had a professional choice, outside of technology partners, it would be to integrate Datadog to Hospitals, Airports and Retail Businesses.

+Integrating to display wait times, number of custom incidents, emergency broadcasting messages is something I would love to see as a consumer.
+As a Business owner, comparing year over year sales, viewing returning customers, or most purchased items in real time, can certainly make an impact on decisions.

 Visualizing data enables you.
 It allows you to understand what's working and what isn't.
 And ultimately, that's what we're here to do.